npvandyke/kickstarter-analysis/README.md

 It should be noted that unlike the Theater_Outcomes_vs_Launch graph, this graph includes only the subcateory "plays" from the parent category "theater."
 Further, while this graph displays the campaign outcomes based on the _percentage_ of campaigns which were successful, failed or canceled, the Theater_Outcomes_vs_Launch graph displays the raw _number_ of successful, failed and canceled campaigns rather than displaying them as a percentage.

 ### Challenges and Difficulties Encountered
-Potential challenges that could be encountered in working with this dataset include...
+Potential challenges that could be encountered in working with this dataset include structuring the "Theater_Outcomes_vs_Launch" pivot table to include only months for the launch date (rather than months and years), and remembering to include all three relevant conditions (subcategory, fundraising goal range and outcome) when organizing the "Outcomes_vs_Goals" dataset using the `Countifs` Excel function.

 ## Results
 #### Conclusions Drawn from Outcomes Based on Launch Date